 The Trustees at Leukaemia & Myeloma Research UK recognise that a limited amount of funds are available to distribute each year.
 The Trustees’ current funding priorities are to advance understanding of stem cells and how they can be used to treat blood cancer patients, particularly through stem cell transplants.

-The research grant application process is now open.
+The research grant application process is now closed for 2023.

 Research Review Committee

 Our Research Review Committee (RRC) comprises of at least 4 scientists appointed by the Trust Board.
 Members of the RRC are volunteers appointed for a three-year term that may, at the discretion of the Trust Board, be extended for a further three years.